310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Yes?
-What’s wrong…?
-Is there trouble afoot?[^1]
+yes? what’s wrong…? is there trouble afoot?[^1]

-I will do anything as an apology for causing trouble to everyone.
+i will do anything as an apology for causing trouble to everyone.
 {% endbubble %}

 {% bubble Madara %}